jdereg/json-io/README.md

     ENUM_PUBLIC_ONLY        // If set, indicates that private variables of ENUMs are not
                             // serialized.
+    WRITE_LONGS_AS_STRINGS  // If set, longs are written in quotes (Javascript safe)
+                            // JsonReader will automatically convert Strings back
+                            // to longs.
-    WRITE_LONGS_AS_STRINGS  // If set, longs are written in quotes (Javascript safe) TYPE_NAME_MAP           // If set, this map will be used when writing @type values.
+    TYPE_NAME_MAP           // If set, this map will be used when writing @type values.
                             // Allows short-hand abbreviations for type names SHORT_META_KEYS         // If set, then @type => @t, @keys => @k, @items => @e,